Reuh/anselme/README.md

 > Choice C
 ```

-Anselme will also flush events when the current event type change, so your game only has to handle a single event of a single type at a time.
+Besides empty lines, Anselme will also automatically flush events when the current event type change (when reaching a choice line with a text event in the event buffer, or vice versa), so your game only has to handle a single event of a single type at a time.
 For example, this will send a text event, flush it, and then buffer a choice event:

 ```
 Text
 > Choice
 ```

-Every event have a type (`text`, `choice`, `return` or `error` by default, custom types can also be defined), and consist of a `data` field, containing its contents, and a `tags` field, containing the tags at the time the event was created.

 ### Identifiers